navy machinery repairman - mr rate

 • Tool and Die Makers

-Additionally, the Navy COOL Summary For Machinery Repairman (MR) provides links to Betchel, a world-wide employer in engineering, project management, and construction specifically looking for veterans trained and experience in skilled crafts.
+Additionally, the Navy COOL Summary For Machinery Repairman (MR) provides links to Betchel, a worldwide employer in engineering, project management, and construction.
+They are specifically looking for veterans trained and experienced in these highly skilled crafts.

 MR3 Mark Lindsey utilizes a lathe to manufacture a repair part for a sewing machine aboard USS Essex (LHD 2).
 (Source: U.S. Navy / PHAN Howerton)

-Sailors in the Machinery Repairman rating are encouraged to take full advantage of the on-the-job (OJT), training opportunities, and educational opportunities offered and afforded them during their naval service.
+Sailors in the Machinery Repairman rating should take full advantage of the on-the-job (OJT) training opportunities and educational opportunities offered.

 Related Article: 10 Best Jobs In The Navy For Civilian Life